slbailey/Retrovue/docs/contracts/SourceDeleteContract.md

 ## Behavior Contract Rules (B-#)

 - **B-1:** The command MUST require interactive confirmation unless `--force` is provided.
+Interactive confirmation MUST follow DestructiveOperationConfirmation (C-1 through C-14).
 - **B-2:** Interactive confirmation MUST require the user to type "yes" exactly to proceed.
+Interactive confirmation MUST follow DestructiveOperationConfirmation (C-1 through C-14).
 - **B-3:** The confirmation prompt MUST show source details and cascade impact count.
+Interactive confirmation MUST follow DestructiveOperationConfirmation (C-1 through C-14).
 - **B-4:** When `--json` is supplied, output MUST include fields `"deleted"`, `"source_id"`, `"name"`, and `"type"`.
 - **B-5:** On validation failure (source not found), the command MUST exit with code `1` and print "Error: Source 'X' not found".
 - **B-6:** Cancellation of confirmation MUST return exit code `0` with message "Deletion cancelled".
+Interactive confirmation MUST follow DestructiveOperationConfirmation (C-1 through C-14).
 - **B-7:** The `--force` flag MUST skip all confirmation prompts and proceed immediately.
+Interactive confirmation MUST follow DestructiveOperationConfirmation (C-1 through C-14).
 - **B-8:** The source_selector argument MAY be a wildcard.
 Wildcard selection MUST resolve to a deterministic list of matching sources before any deletion occurs.
 If multiple sources are selected and `--force` is not provided, the command MUST present a single aggregated confirmation prompt summarizing impact across all matched sources and require the operator to type "yes".
 If `--force` is provided, the command MUST skip confirmation and attempt deletion of each matched source.
+Interactive confirmation MUST follow DestructiveOperationConfirmation (C-1 through C-14).

 ---